Do you know anyone that likes candied citrus peel and chocolate? They are going to love these easy flavor filled cookies.

 So moist and delicious and chopped into such nice little pieces.

 I still haven’t used it in a fruit cake and I may make my Mother in Law’s recipe with the remaining container I have.
 In the meantime I am enjoying it in other recipes, like these cookies.

-I used our Angel Cookie recipe as a base and added the peel only.
+I used the Angel Cookie recipe as a base and added the peel only.
 The pineapple and cherries, uh, didn’t quite make it into the mix.
 Okay, okay don’t look at me like that!
-I admit!
-I confess I ate them.
+I’ll confess!
+I ate them.
 Sheesh, are you happy now.
 But, really they wouldn’t have been good in here unless they were as finely chopped as the citrus peel.

 The cookies are nice and crispy with a citrus-y punch.
 And the chocolate is the perfect complement.

 These light and crunchy cookies are studded with candied citrus peel, then dunked in a little chocolate for extra goodness.

 - 2 1/4 teaspoons salt

 - 1 tablespoon vanilla